-Most people don’t need to cover their roof with solar panels to offset their electric bills.
+Most people don’t need to cover their roofs with solar panels to offset their electric bills.
 Efficiency isn’t important if there’s ample roof space.
-Remember, panel efficiency is only a primary concern if you have limited roof space relative to your power usage or if you want to minimize the number of panels on your roof.
-Factor 2, degradation, is most critical to getting the best return on investment for your solar over time.
+Remember, panel efficiency is only a primary concern if you have limited roof space relative to your power usage or want to minimize the number of panels on your roof.
+Factor 2, degradation, is critical to getting the best return on investment for your solar over time.

 3. Degradation: Time’s Affect On Solar Panels

-Degradation is the most important factor when choosing a solar panel.
+Degradation is the most critical factor when choosing a solar panel.
 Solar degradation is how much less power a panel produces over time.
-Simply put, how much power will the panel be producing 25 years from now.
+Simply put, how much power will the panel produce 25 years from now?
 It’s much like aging; we all slow down a bit.
-Panel manufacturers state in their warranty how much power the panel will be producing after a set number of years.
+Panel manufacturers state in their warranty how much power the panel will produce after a set number of years.
 The best panels will produce over 90% of their initial power output after 25 years.
-Average solar panels will produce 80% or less over that same period, producing less energy yearly.
+Average solar panels will produce 80% or less over that period, producing less energy yearly.